-Baking is the perfect way to introduce kids to cooking, especially as baking for the whole family is something so many said they found fun.
-It’s positive reinforcement of a crucial life skill and is great practice for reading, working with numbers and motor-skills - all the stuff they need to start learning from a young age.
+Baking is the perfect way to introduce kids to cooking, especially since Kid-Friendly Baking for the whole family is something so many said they found fun.
+It’s positive reinforcement of a crucial life skill and provides great practice for reading, working with numbers, and developing motor skills—all essential for them to start learning from a young age.

-With all this in mind we really want to encourage adults into the kitchen with their kids so here’s a list of our favourite bakes to do with children.
-They’re all easy to do and don’t need fancy equipment so you can focus on enjoying yourselves!
+With all this in mind, we really want to encourage adults to embrace Kid-Friendly Baking with their kids so here’s a list of our favourite bakes to make with children.

 We love our Hero Sponge so much we’ve even put it on a mug (with 6 variations) which is just right for smaller kids who love to cook but aren’t properly reading yet.